finkash/earthquake-manager/README.md

 	- full table with place, magnitude, time, coordinates info
 - Coordinates open Google Maps
 - User can delete a quake from the table
+- User can click REFRESH to call backend refresh and restore full filtered data

 ## Requirements Covered